Steve Heitzeg: Artistic philosophy and musical style

-Writing about Heitzeg's career, Kurt Loft of the Tampa Tribune wrote that "Heitzeg is remarkably prolific.
+Kurt Loft of the Tampa Tribune wrote, "Heitzeg is remarkably prolific.
 His body of work includes significant orchestra and chamber pieces, opera, works for chorus and film scores.
 His compositions reflect a concern for environmental issues, history, art and literature."
 Terry Blain of the Minneapolis Star Tribune has called Heitzeg "renowned for the ecological agenda of his music, and its sense of social conscience."
-Heitzeg's belief in environmentalism and pacifism is a fundamental cornerstone of his work, with themes of social justice, ecology, and the interconnectedness of humans and the Earth interweaving in almost all his more than 150 creations.
+Heitzeg's belief in environmentalism and pacifism is a fundamental cornerstone of his work, with themes of social justice, ecology, and the interconnectedness of humans and the Earth interweaving in almost all his compositions.
 Heitzeg described his philosophy in a 1993 interview with the Arizona Daily Star: "To write about nature and to include natural instruments is my mission.
 By doing that I hope to have people realize our relationship to nature, and have them respect other lives.
 And when that happens, peace is more possible, be it world peace or inner peace."

 He has taken direct inspiration from the natural world in works such as Makhato Wakpa (Blue Earth River), Voice of the Everglades, and Endangered (Written in Honor of All Turtles and Tortoises).
 Heitzeg has also been inspired by artists of many different disciplines, having devoted works to painters Georgia O'Keeffe and Salvador Dali, composer Sir Peter Maxwell Davies, poet Pablo Neruda, and others.
-Themes of human rights and social justice are at the forefront of works such as his Nobel Symphony, Peace March for Paul and Sheila Wellstone, and the recent work How Many Breaths?
+Themes of human rights and social justice are at the forefront of works such as his Nobel Symphony, Peace March for Paul and Sheila Wellstone, and How Many Breaths?
 (In Memory of George Floyd and Countless Others).

 His music often features natural instruments, such as stones, fallen tree branches, and sea glass shards.
 Heitzeg told one interviewer that he sees his use of natural materials as instruments as "a symbolic metaphor for the fact that we're all connected and not separate from nature.
 All instruments come from nature."
-He has also used other kinds of found objects as instruments to highlight thematic resonances in a particular piece, such as plowshares and olive branches in his Nobel Symphony, and Ford Mustang hubcaps and horseshoes in Mustang (in Tribute to Wild Horses and Burros).
+He has also used other kinds of found objects as instruments to highlight thematic resonances in a particular piece, such as plowshares and olive branches in his Nobel Symphony and Ford Mustang hubcaps and horseshoes in Mustang (in Tribute to Wild Horses and Burros).

 Ecoscores

-As part of his artistic commitment to environmental issues, Heitzeg writes what he calls "ecoscores", which are hand-drawn graphics that combine musical notation and visual art, and seek to reinforce Heitzeg's themes of Earth and pacifism.
+As part of his artistic commitment to environmental issues, Heitzeg writes what he calls "ecoscores", hand-drawn graphics that combine musical notation and visual art and seek to reinforce themes of Earth and pacifism.
 Each ecoscore is hand-drawn on recycled paper.
 Two ecoscores, Peace March for Paul and Sheila Wellstone and American Symphony (Unfinished), are in the permanent collection of the Weisman Art Museum in Minneapolis.
-Ecology Symphony, written for the 40th anniversary of Earth Day in 2010, dedicated each of its movements to a different endangered species including the leatherback turtle, Javan rhinoceros, and mountain gorilla.
+Ecology Symphony, written for the 40th anniversary of Earth Day in 2010, dedicated each of its movements to a different endangered species, including the leatherback turtle, Javan rhinoceros, and mountain gorilla.